mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Whenever this minion is moved for any reason, draw a card.

 name:     Bamboozle<br>
 text:     Transform a nearby enemy minion into a 0⚔️/2❤️ Panddo.
-If it is already a Panddo, instead destroy it and draw to fill your hand.
+If it's already a Panddo, destroy it instead and draw to fill your hand.

 name:     Coalfist<br>
 text:     **Ability** 1: Allied minions in a 2x2 area gain +3⚔️ until the start of your next turn.